Razyapoo/KGBClusteringDocumentation/clustering_user_documentation.md

 An expansion query predefined in the configuration allows you to show the neighborhood of a node in which the node is in either a hierarchical or non-hierarchical relationship with its neighbor.

-The hierarchical and non-hierarchical expansions are listed below and shown in the Figure 6.
+The hierarchical and non-hierarchical expansions are listed below and shown in the Figure 8.

-> Hierarchical expansions:
+Hierarchical expansions:
-> - "Nadřazená pracoviště"
+- "Nadřazená pracoviště"
-> - "Podřazená pracoviště"
+- "Podřazená pracoviště"

-> Non-hierarchical expansions:
+Non-hierarchical expansions:
-> - "Témata pracoviště"
+- "Témata pracoviště"
-> - "Sdílená témata pracoviště"
+- "Sdílená témata pracoviště"

 <p align="center">
     <img src="img/hierarchical_non_hierarchical_expansions.png" alt="hierarchical-and-non-hierarchical-expansions" title="Hierarchical and non hierarchical expansions" width="530"/><br/>
-    <em>Figure 6.
-Hierarchical and non hierarchical expansions</em>
+    <em>Figure 8.
+Hierarchical and non-hierarchical expansions</em>
 </p>

+> **Note**
-> A [hierarchical group](#hierarchical-groups) can be continuously build using a hierarchical expansion.
+> - A [hierarchical group](#hierarchical-groups) can be continuously build using a hierarchical expansions (example is shown in the Figure 1).
+> - Non-hierarchical expansions expand a node with its neighborhood connected to that node by edges.